arrudeboy/backend-challenge/README.md

 docker compose up -d
 ```

-Check that all containers have been deployed correctly by running the following command:
+Check that all the containers have been deployed correctly by running the following command:
 ```
 docker ps
 ```